• Skip to primary navigation

 Don’t let the oil get too hot or the fritters will burn before they are cooked in the centre.

-Serve the fritters either as a side dish with a roast or garnish with sour cream and chives and serve as a snack or a light meal.
+Serve the fritters as a side dish with a roast or garnish with sour cream and chives or serve them as a snack or appetiser.

 Closeup of a cheese courgette fritter topped with a spoonful of sour cream and a sprinkling of chopped chives.

 These cheesy fritters can be eaten either hot or cold.
-However, if you do want to reheat them you can place them in a hot dry frying pan for a minute or two, or place them on a baking tray in a hot oven for 5 minutes.
-I wouldn’t recommend reheating them in the microwave as they would become soggy.
+However, if you want to reheat them place them in a hot dry frying pan for a minute or two, or place them on a baking tray in a hot oven for 5 minutes.
+I wouldn't recommend reheating them in the microwave as they will become soggy.

 Cheese courgette fritters FAQ